jarrvis/st-lazy/readme.md

 document.querySelector('lazy-cmp').componentProps = { name: 'Lazy', surname: 'Stencil' }
 ```
 ## I just want to use lazy-cmp to be notifed about scrolling to some html
-Sure just react on the event that st-lazy will throw.
+Sure just react on the event that lazy-cmp will throw.
 Will only be thrown if you pass `event-value` attribute
 ```html
   <lazy-cmp
     event-value="contentId">